larissadesp/fixerrorhelper/README.md

 - Right-click on the project > Run As > Eclipse Application.

 2. Eclipse will restart with the FixErrorHelper plugin activated.

-  [ add plugin screenshot to toolbar and shortcut command + 6 ]

 # How to Contribute: